EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/battery.md

   It is explained in more detail *[above](@ref nodes-battery-phil-life)*.
 - **`reserve_up::Vector{<:ResourceCarrier}`**:\
   The upwards reserve is only included for [`ReserveBattery`](@ref) nodes.
-  It corresponds to the potential of the node to *deliver* reserve electricity to the system in the given operational period.\
+  It corresponds to the potential of the node to *deliver* reserve electricity to the system in a given operational period.\
   The specified resources cannot be part of the `input` or `output` dictionaries.
 - **`reserve_down::Vector{<:ResourceCarrier}`**:\
   The downwards reserve is only included for [`ReserveBattery`](@ref) nodes.
-  It corresponds to the potential of the node to *receive* reserve electricity from the system in the given operational period.\
+  It corresponds to the potential of the node to *receive* reserve electricity from the system in a given operational period.\
   The specified resources cannot be part of the `input` or `output` dictionaries.

 ## [Mathematical description](@id nodes-battery-math)